 Apart from its advantages, the EBITDA margin has its quirks.
 First of all, it is prone to manipulation since it, by definition, does not account for credits, the highly leveraged companies may have very high values of EBITDA margin, but at the expense of increased risk.

 EBITDA is also not a golden standard of business valuation since big enterprises have many different components that affect their business potential.
 Because of this, experienced investors treat this metric as one of many aspects of a company's finances that needs to be analyzed before any further investments.

 What are the differences between EBITDA margin and gross margin?

 Those two metrics are crucial for any business analysis; however, they have huge differences.

 Gross margin is a simple value of total sales minus the cost of goods sold (COGS).
 Due to its simplicity, it does not consider any other cost of doing business.
 For more details about this metric and detailed formulas, visit our gross margin calculator.

 On the other hand, the EBITDA margin includes all operational costs the company has to cover.
 Thanks to this, its value is much closer to the final net profit of the company.

 Although the EBITDA margin is a handy metric of business profitability, it is good practice to analyze many aspects of the business to obtain a clear picture of a company's potential.
-On Calcopolis, you will find similar tools for detailed analysis of a company's financial performance, like return on equity calculator, return on assets calculator, or return on sales calculator.
+On Calcopolis, you will find similar tools for detailed analysis of a company's financial performance, like return on equity calculator, return on assets calculator, Economic Value Added, or return on sales calculator.